MY JOURNEY

 There is hope.
 Your life has purpose.
 Everyone deserves respect, love, kindness, and compassion.

 As a perpetual and proud geek, I always liked going to school.
-My brown-nosing and hard work got me a bachelor’s degree in legal studies from UC Berkeley, a master’s degree in psychology from New College of California (never heard of New College? well, it no longer exists and was never as prestigious as Berkeley), and twice I’ve attended Fuller Theological Seminary and twice I quit.
+My hard work got me a bachelor’s degree in legal studies from UC Berkeley, a master’s degree in psychology from New College of California (never heard of New College? well, it no longer exists and was never as prestigious as Berkeley), and twice I’ve attended Fuller Theological Seminary and twice I quit.

-Though I’m a licensed Marriage and Family Therapist, I haven’t practiced in over twenty-five years.
+Though I’m a licensed Marriage and Family Therapist, I haven’t practiced in over thirty years.
 My varied career path has included working as a legal assistant, psychotherapist, and commercial real estate professional.
 Clearly, I haven’t stuck to one thing for very long.
 If you take a look at my LinkedIn profile, you’ll see that I was a job-hopper, shooting high, rapidly rising, then crashing and burning, over and over — fairly typical of someone with bipolar disorder.

 More About My Journey